hnakae/go-club/_posts/using-influence.md

 ![image info](/assets/blog/proverb20/proverb20-10.PNG)

 Let's go back to black's first move and play to surround territory with the thickness instead of attacking and see how this looks.
-Black plays this knight's move to surround territory with the wall.
+Black plays this knight's move to make territory with the wall.

 ---